Keynote Speakers

 Nico Van de Weghe

-Prof. dr. Nico Van de Weghe is a full professor specializing in Geographic Information Science (GIScience), a dynamic field at the confluence of computer science, social science, and natural science.
+Prof. Nico Van de Weghe is a full professor specializing in Geographic Information Science (GIScience), a dynamic field at the confluence of computer science, social science, and natural science.
 Since the early 2000s, he has been at the forefront of spatiotemporal reasoning and analysis, central to understanding and analyzing geospatial information.
 His expertise in GIScience extends to the realm of GeoAI, where he endeavors to empower machines with human-like spatial reasoning and analysis capabilities.
 His research spans a diverse array of applications, such as animal behavior, sports analytics, criminology and mobility research.
 Currently, Prof. Van de Weghe is pioneering in the development of hybrid GeoAI models, integrating both knowledge-driven and data-driven approaches.

 Keynote “Exploring Possibilities: Generative AI in Human Mobility Research”